mdn/content/files/en-us/web/css/css_functions/index.md

 ## Counter functions

-CSS counter functions are generally used with the {{CSSxRef("content")}} property, although in theory may be used wherever a {{CSSxRef("&lt;string&gt;")}} is supported.
+CSS counter functions are generally used with the {{CSSxRef("content")}} property, although in theory, they may be used wherever a {{CSSxRef("&lt;string&gt;")}} is supported.

 - {{CSSxRef("counter")}}
-  - : Return a string representing the current value of the named counter, if there is one.
+  - : Returns a string representing the current value of the named counter if there is one.
 - {{CSSxRef("counters")}}
-  - : Enable nested counters, returning a concatenated string representing the current values of the named counters, if there are any.
+  - : Enables nested counters, returning a concatenated string representing the current values of the named counters, if there are any.
 - {{CSSxRef("symbols")}}
-  - : Define the counter styles inline, directly as the value of a property.
+  - : Defines the counter styles inline, directly as the value of a property.

 ## Font functions

 CSS font functions are used with the {{CSSxRef("font-variant-alternates")}} property to control the use of alternate glyphs.

 - {{CSSxRef("font-variant-alternates/stylistic", "stylistic()")}}
-  - : Enable stylistic alternates for individual characters.
+  - : Enables stylistic alternates for individual characters.
 The parameter is a font-specific name mapped to a number.
 It corresponds to the OpenType value `salt`, like `salt 2`.
 - {{CSSxRef("font-variant-alternates/styleset", "styleset()")}}
-  - : Enable stylistic alternatives for sets of characters.
+  - : Enables stylistic alternatives for sets of characters.
 The parameter is a font-specific name mapped to a number.
-It corresponds to the OpenType value `ssXY`, like `ss02`.
+It corresponds to the OpenType value `ssXY`, such as `ss02`.
 - {{CSSxRef("font-variant-alternates/character-variant", "character-variant()")}}
-  - : Enable specific stylistic alternatives for characters.
+  - : Enables specific stylistic alternatives for characters.
 It is similar to `styleset()`, but doesn't create coherent glyphs for a set of characters; individual characters will have independent and not necessarily coherent styles.
 The parameter is a font-specific name mapped to a number.
-It corresponds to the OpenType value `cvXY`, like `cv02`.
+It corresponds to the OpenType value `cvXY`, such as `cv02`.
 - {{CSSxRef("font-variant-alternates/swash", "swash()")}}
-  - : Enable [swash](https://en.wikipedia.org/wiki/Swash_%28typography%29) glyphs.
+  - : Enables [swash](https://en.wikipedia.org/wiki/Swash_%28typography%29) glyphs.
 The parameter is a font-specific name mapped to a number.
-It corresponds to the OpenType values `swsh` and `cswh`, like `swsh 2` and `cswh 2`.
+It corresponds to the OpenType values `swsh` and `cswh`, such as `swsh 2` and `cswh 2`.
 - {{CSSxRef("font-variant-alternates/ornaments", "ornaments()")}}
-  - : Enable ornaments, like [fleurons](https://en.wikipedia.org/wiki/Fleuron_%28typography%29) and other dingbat glyphs.
+  - : Enables ornaments such as [fleurons](https://en.wikipedia.org/wiki/Fleuron_%28typography%29) and other dingbat glyphs.
 The parameter is a font-specific name mapped to a number.
-It corresponds to the OpenType value `ornm`, like `ornm 2`.
+It corresponds to the OpenType value `ornm`, such as `ornm 2`.
 - {{CSSxRef("font-variant-alternates/annotation", "annotation()")}}
-  - : Enable annotations, like circled digits or inverted characters.
+  - : Enables annotations such as circled digits or inverted characters.
 The parameter is a font-specific name mapped to a number.
-It corresponds to the OpenType value `nalt`, like `nalt 2`.
+It corresponds to the OpenType value `nalt`, such as `nalt 2`.

 ## Shape functions

-The {{CSSxRef("&lt;basic-shape&gt;")}} CSS [data type](/en-US/docs/Web/CSS/CSS_Types) represents graphical shape.
+The {{CSSxRef("&lt;basic-shape&gt;")}} CSS [data type](/en-US/docs/Web/CSS/CSS_Types) represents a graphical shape.
 It is used in the {{CSSxRef("clip-path")}}, {{CSSxRef("offset-path")}}, and {{CSSxRef("shape-outside")}} properties.

 - {{CSSxRef("basic-shape/circle","circle()")}}
-  - : Define a circle shape.
+  - : Defines a circle shape.
 - {{CSSxRef("basic-shape/ellipse","ellipse()")}}
-  - : Define an ellipse shape.
+  - : Defines an ellipse shape.
 - {{CSSxRef("basic-shape/inset","inset()")}}
-  - : Define an inset rectangle shape.
+  - : Defines an inset rectangle shape.
 - {{CSSxRef("basic-shape/polygon","polygon()")}}
-  - : Define a polygon shape.
+  - : Defines a polygon shape.
 - {{CSSxRef("path")}}
-  - : Accept an SVG path string to enable a shape to be drawn.
+  - : Accepts an SVG path string to enable a shape to be drawn.

 ## Reference functions

 The following functions are used as a value of properties to reference a value defined elsewhere.

 - {{CSSxRef("attr")}}
-  - : Use attributes defined on HTML element.
+  - : Uses the attributes defined on HTML element.
 - {{CSSxRef("env")}}
-  - : Use user-agent defined as environment variable.
+  - : Uses the user-agent defined as environment variable.
 - {{CSSxRef("url")}}
-  - : Use a file from a specific URL.
+  - : Uses a file from the specified URL.
 - {{CSSxRef("var")}}
-  - : Use custom property value instead of any part of a value of another property.
+  - : Uses the custom property value instead of any part of a value of another property.

 ## Grid functions

 The following functions are used to define a [CSS Grid](/en-US/docs/Web/CSS/CSS_Grid_Layout).

 - {{CSSxRef("fit-content", "fit-content()")}}
-  - : Clamp a given size to an available size according to the formula `min(maximum size, max(minimum size, argument))`.
+  - : Clamps a given size to an available size according to the formula `min(maximum size, max(minimum size, argument))`.
 - {{CSSxRef("minmax")}}
-  - : Define a size range greater-than or equal-to _min_ and less-than or equal-to _max_.
+  - : Defines a size range greater-than or equal-to _min_ and less-than or equal-to _max_.
 - {{CSSxRef("repeat")}}
-  - : Represent a repeated fragment of the track list, allowing a large number of columns or rows that exhibit a recurring pattern.
+  - : Represents a repeated fragment of the track list, allowing a large number of columns or rows that exhibit a recurring pattern.

 ## Specifications